 I moved on to become director of the Annenberg/CPB Project, which developed educational resources aimed at opening the doors to a college level education through the use of television, radio, and ultimately online.
-We were doing “distance learning” when it was barely a concept.
 As I watch the spread of MOOCs and on-line learning in general, I am proud of being a pioneer.

-Then in 1994 I became director of The Smithsonian Associates, which is the center for life-long learning at the Smithsonian.
-Each year we created more than 1,800 different educational programs — courses, seminars, lectures in nearly every discipline.
-People participated in real time in traditional classroom settings, though increasingly programs were made available on line.
-I left in 2005, thinking I would “retire,” but in 2006 I “re-wired” and became Director of Education at the Smithsonian’s National Zoo.
-I learned a huge amount in the next two years – about conservation, about education in a natural setting, and about the challenges of managing a collection that does not simply get pinned to a wall, as pictures do.
+I then became director of The Smithsonian Associates, which is the center for life-long learning at the Smithsonian.
+Each year we created more than 1,800 different educational programs--courses, seminars, and lectures in nearly every discipline.
+People participated in real time in traditional classroom settings, though increasingly programs were made available online.

-In 2008 I moved on once again, this time to focus on the subject that I find fascinating – how to make productive use of the bonus decades we, and those who follow my generation, will have.
+After eventually leaving the Smithsonian, I moved on once again, this time to focus on the subject that I find fascinating – how to make productive use of the bonus decades we, and those who follow my generation, will have.
 We are really inventing a road map for a new life stage, and the opportunities for creativity and for contributing to society are huge.
 The challenge is to recognize the possibilities, and develop strategies and tools for navigation.
-It is an extension of the thread that ties my experiences together – it’s about new opportunities for teaching and learning.
+It is really an extension of the thread that ties my experiences together--it’s about new opportunities for teaching and learning.